3C-SCSU/Avatar/file-unify-labels/README.md

-### Author

-Thomas Herold

 ### Overview

-This Python program is designed to organize CSV files from various subdirectories into a central directory structure based on specific categories like "takeoff", "backward", "right", etc. The program processes directories containing BCI data, identifies files, moves them to appropriate folders, and deletes unnecessary .txt files.
+This Python program, `unifyCSV.py` is designed to organize CSV files from various subdirectories into a central directory structure based on specific categories, such as `backward`, `forward`, `landing`, `left`, `right`, and `takeoff`.
+The program processes directories containing BCI data, identifies files, moves them to appropriate folders, and deletes unnecessary `.txt` files.

 ### Features

 - Organizes CSV Files: Files are moved to corresponding directories like takeoff, backward, right, etc.
-- Removes Duplicate Files: Duplicate .csv files are identified and deleted.
+- Removes Duplicate Files: Duplicate `.csv` files are identified and deleted.
-- Deletes .txt Files: All .txt files in the source directories are deleted.
+- Deletes TXT Files: All `.txt` files in the source directories are deleted.
 - Cleans Up Empty Directories: Once the files are moved, empty subdirectories and group directories are removed.